OpenAI Compatibility¶

 - Streaming Support: Real-time streaming responses for chat interfaces

-- Open WebUI Ready: Full support for Open WebUI with events and tool call interception
+- Open WebUI Ready: Full support for Open WebUI with events, tool call interception, and reasoning display

 Implementation¶